SoftwareAG/c8y-docs/content/users-guide/administration-bundle/managing-applications.md

 ### Features

-Applications of the type <b>feature</b> are built-in applications which are not represented by an explicit artefact (microservice or web application).
+Applications of the type **feature** are built-in applications which are not represented by an explicit artifact (microservice or web application).

 In the **Features** tab, you will find a list of all features subscribed in your tenant.
 In an {{< enterprise-tenant >}}, the following features are available by default: